-Corticosteroid nasal sprays - examples include beclometasone dipropionate (e.g. Beconase Hayfever), fluticasone propionate (e.g. Pirinase Hayfever Relief) and triamcinolone acetonide (e.g. Nasacort).
+- Corticosteroid nasal sprays examples include beclometasone dipropionate (e.g. Beconase Hayfever), fluticasone propionate (e.g. Pirinase Hayfever Relief), triamcinolone acetonide (e.g. Nasacort Allergy) and the newly-available budesonide (e.g. Benacort).
 These are often the first choice of treatment for people who experience regular allergy symptoms over a long period of time.
 They are effective against all allergy symptoms.
 For best results, the sufferer should start to use this medication a couple of weeks before the hayfever season starts.
-The spray should then be used on a daily basis.

-Decongestant nasal sprays - such as oxymetazoline and xylometazoline relieve nasal congestion by shrinking the swollen lining of the nose.
-They should only be used by adults and for short periods of time, otherwise symptoms can reappear when their use is stopped.
-Examples include Vicks Sinex Nasal Spray and Otrivine Nasal Spray.

-Saline nasal sprays - these are a drugfree way of relieving nasal congestion.
-Products containing natural sea water (e.g. Stérimar Nasal Hygiene) work by washing away allergens and rebalancing nasal functions.
-Some have additional ingredients such as manganese. calcium and purified water (e.g. Stérimar Stop & Protect Allergy Response) to neutralise allergens in the nose and form a protective film to prevent allergens from irritating the lining of the nose.
+The spray should then be used on a daily basis. - Decongestant nasal sprays such as oxymetazoline and xylometazoline relieve nasal congestion by shrinking the swollen lining of the nose.
+They should only be used for short periods of time, otherwise symptoms can reappear when their use is stopped.
+Examples include Vicks Sinex Nasal Spray and Otrivine Nasal Spray. - Saline nasal sprays these are a drug-free way of relieving nasal congestion.
+Products containing natural sea water (e.g. Stérimar Hayfever & Allergies) work by washing away allergens and rebalancing nasal functions.
+Some have additional ingredients such as manganese, calcium and purified water (e.g. Stérimar Stop & Protect Allergy Response) to neutralise allergens in the nose and form a protective film to prevent allergens from irritating the lining of the nose.